 The bar and chain must be kept lubricated or you will experience increased friction and a buildup of heat.
 The chain will begin to move very slowly without sufficient lubrication.

 To check for sufficient oil on the bar, run your chainsaw at about 1/2-3/4 throttle.
-What you are looking for a line of oil coming off the bar while holding it less than a foot off the ground.
+What you are looking for is a line of oil coming off the bar while holding it less than a foot off the ground.

 If you aren’t getting good lubrication, make sure the bar is in good condition and the oil channel isn’t blocked.
 Replace a worn or damaged guide bar.